POPULAR TOPICS – DIVERSITY, EQUITY, and INCLUSION

 Diversity is more than recognizing differences between race and gender and there is a significant gap between “valuing diversity” and having the appropriate skills to collaborate effectively in a group of diverse people.
 We need to acknowledge coworkers’ differences and practice inclusion, drawing on different cultures, talents and ideas to create a fairer and more productive workplace for all.

-Your DE&I vision, strategy and goals can have a positive impact on your culture when they are supported by leadership and you are transparent with your workforce and marketplace.
-Team members will be increasingly engaged by positive changes while, at the same time, you’ll attract more diverse employee and customer bases.
-People will want to work with you, and studies show dramatically improved loyalty patterns associated with feeling understood, respected and included.
+Your DEI vision, strategy, and goals can positively impact your culture when they are supported by leadership, and you are transparent with your workforce and marketplace.
+People will want to work with you, and studies show dramatically improved loyalty patterns associated with feeling understood, respected, and included.
+Team members will be increasingly engaged by positive changes while, at the same time, you’ll attract a more diverse employee and customer base.

 Syntrio provides a comprehensive solution that promotes and strengthens a diverse and inclusive workplace.
-We can help you along your journey, whether the focus is first to enlist leadership in the launch, the relaunch of a DE&I initiative or to engage your workforce through a broad-based training and communications program.
-Click the titles below to review some of our most popular courses:
+We can help you along your journey, whether the focus is first to enlist leadership in the launch, relaunch of a DEI initiative, or engage your workforce through a broad-based training and communications program.

 In addition to our modern, interactive diversity and inclusion training courses, organizations also receive access to our toolkit of videos and resources to reinforce and build upon employees’ knowledge and skills about promoting a civil and respectful workplace.